johurul-haque/ts_crud/README.md

     ```

 ### Update user
 > ⚠️ Don't update the `order` field using this route.
 This would overwrite the field with new data and we don't want that.
-Instead use `/api/users/{userId}/orders`
+Instead, use `/api/users/{userId}/orders`

 - **PUT** - `/api/users/{userId}`